Debt Camel

 If you have one credit card with a low limit and you are using most of it but your income is high, you can probably get car finance at a good price.
 But if you have borrowed a lot compared to your income you are going to struggle to get offered more credit at a good rate.

-The effect of missed payments, defaults and CCJs
+The effect of missed payments, defaults & CCJs

-• A CCJ will lose you about 250 points.
-For most CCJs, there will already be a debt with a default on your record, so this hit is in addition to the harm caused by the default.
+- A CCJ will lose you about 250 points.
+(For many CCJs, there will already be a debt with a default on your record, in this case a CCJ then increases the harm to your credit record, but not by as much as 250 points.)

 It doesn’t matter how large the size of the problem debt is.
 A £25 mobile bill has the same effect as not being able to make the repayments on a loan of ten thousand pounds.